Using a Calendar

 1 What is the date today?
 I have an appointment on the 17th; what day of the week is that?
 Does this month have 30 days or 31 days?
 How many days are there until payday?
 These questions can be answered using a handy tool called a calendar.

 2 Calendars come in many shapes and sizes.
 Some have pictures of kittens or flower gardens.
-Some have cartoon characters.
+Some have cartoon characters, and some have no pictures at all.
 But they all have basically the same information.
 They tell us the months, the days, and the year.
 Calendars tell you when there's a holiday.
 Some even show the phases of the moon!

 For the complete story with questions: click here for printable